moonytheloony/Blog-Web/content/post/Building IoT Solutions with Microsoft Orleans and Microsoft Azure - Part 2.md

 	* **Purpose**: Web role for hosting Orleans client.
 	* **References**: OrleansInterfaces

 Build the solution to restore nuget packages in the solution.
 On building the solution, Orleans will generate a lot of proxy code for your grains in **orleans.codegen.cs** file, which you can find in the **Properties** folder of **OrleansInterfaces** and **OrleansClasses** projects.
 Once you have these classes setup, we are now ready to start writing code inside each of these projects.
 Note that some classes, such as [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) etc., have been left out for the sake of keeping this blog post short.
-You can find the source code of this experiment on my GITHub repository [here](https://github.com/moonytheloony/orleans).
+You can find the source code of this experiment on my GitHub repository [here](https://github.com/moonytheloony/orleans).

 ## Creating Orleans Grain Interfaces